tools-study/journal/drafts/draft_4.md

 **Speculative but scientifically grounded:**
 - The immune cell depot concept (engineered HSCs producing fusogenic EVs) has not been demonstrated as an integrated system.
 Each component (HSC transplant, fusogenic EV production, EV-mediated editing) has been independently validated, but the combination has not been tested.
-- The propagation cascade (self-limiting wave of cell-to-cell editing) has not been demonstrated even in cell culture.
-The mathematical framework is well-grounded in established reaction-diffusion theory, and the component technologies (VSV-G EVs, synNotch circuits, molecular counters) exist, but the integrated circuit has not been built.
 - CAR-M repurposed for delivery (rather than cytotoxicity) is a conceptual proposal.
 The CAR-M platform exists, but the specific modifications needed for delivery-mode operation (signaling domain changes, EV secretion programs) have not been implemented.
 - Whole-body mitochondrial editing via systemic saRNA-encoded DdCBE has not been attempted.
 AAV-delivered DdCBE editing has been demonstrated in mouse tissues, but the saRNA delivery modality has not been combined with DdCBE cargo.